-Chemicals Treatment with approved chemicals shall be applied in accordance with label directions as follows to foundation walls, piers, and chimneys.
+Treatment with approved chemicals shall be in accordance with label directions as follows to foundation walls, piers, and chimneys.

-- (a) To all cracks in concrete. - (b) Drill To mortar joints, on 9 inch centers and inject all cracks, and voids in the horizontal layer of masonry (stone, brick, concrete blocks, tiles) which is adjacent to the treated ground at the bottom of the trench (Figure 4). - (c) Inject To voids between walls, as in brick veneer and stucco construction. - (d) Treat between the top of masonry and the sills or other timbers resting thereon.
-When this is insufficient, the top of the wall or piers should be capped with concrete or metal. - NOTE 1: When the foundation wall is of hollow masonry blocks and the blocks are not capped with metal or solid concrete, each void should be drilled and injected with chemical as per unless specified otherwise by the label directions.
-This should be done even though there is no visible sign of infestation. - NOTE 2: When footing is of solid concrete, with no cracks, and trenches on both sides of wall extend down to it, drilling and injection of mortar joints in wall is ordinarily not necessary. - NOTE 3: Items 17, 18, and 19 do not permit spot treatment of dwellings.
-The license holder is held responsible for the entire structure on one and two-family dwelling units.
+(a) To all cracks in concrete.

+(b) To mortar joints, cracks, and voids in the horizontal layer of masonry (stone, brick, concrete blocks, tiles) which is adjacent to the treated ground at the bottom of the trench (Figure 4).

+(c) To voids between walls, as in brick veneer and stucco construction.

+NOTE 1: When the foundation wall is of hollow masonry blocks and the blocks are not capped with metal or solid concrete, each void should be drilled and injected with chemical unless specified otherwise by the label directions.
+This should be done even though there is no visible sign of infestation.

+NOTE 2: When footing is of solid concrete, with no cracks, and trenches on both sides of wall extend down to it, drilling and injection of mortar joints in wall is ordinarily not necessary.

+NOTE 3: Items 17, 18, and 19 do not permit spot treatment of dwellings.
+The license holder is held responsible for the entire structure on one family dwelling units.
 Commercial, industrial and institutional buildings may, however, be spot treated at the license holder's option.
 The license holder's responsibility in such cases shall be limited to retreatment and repair of the area spot treated, provided the area is shown on the graph, described in the contract and understood by the property owner before the contract is signed.